baleada/docs/assets/md/logic/api-design.md

 4. Why classes and factories provide certain state and methods
 5. Why constructors accept certain state and options

 This guide explains all the core concepts, rules, and patterns that classes and factories follow.
-The words "all", "always", and "never" are displayed in bold, to emphasize the rules that apply to every single class and subclass in Baleada Logic.
+The words "all", "always", "any", and "never" are displayed in bold, to emphasize the rules that apply to every single class and subclass in Baleada Logic.

 :::